Aussie, previously known as Aussie Home Loans, is an Australian mortgage broker and lender.

 Since being established in 1992, Aussie has grown to employ over 1,000 brokers with over 200 stores.

 Credit services for Aussie Select, Aussie Activate and Aussie Elevate products are provided by AHL Investments Pty Ltd ACN 105 265 861 (“Aussie”) and its appointed credit representatives, Australian Credit Licence 246786. © 2021 Aussie.
 Credit for Aussie Select products is provided by Residential Mortgage Group Pty Ltd ACN 152 378 133, Australian Credit Licence 414133 (“RMG”).
-RMG is a wholly-owned subsidiary of the Commonwealth Bank of Australia ABN 48 123 123 124 AFSL and Australian Credit Licence 234945.
 Credit for Aussie Activate products is provided by Pepper Finance Corporation Limited ACN 094 317 647 (“Pepper”).
-Pepper Group Limited ACN 094 317 665, Australian Credit Licence 286655 acts on behalf of Pepper.
-Credit services for Aussie Elevate products are provided by AHL Investments Pty Ltd ACN 105 265 861 Australian Credit Licence 246786 (“Aussie”) and its appointed credit representatives.
-Aussie is a trade mark of AHL Investments Pty Ltd ABN 27 105 265 861.
-Credit and any applicable offset accounts for Aussie Elevate are issued by Bendigo and Adelaide Bank Limited ABN 11 068 049 178 AFSL / Australian Credit Licence 237879.
+Pepper Group Pty Limited ACN 094 317 665, Australian Credit Licence 286655 acts on behalf of Pepper.
+Credit and any applicable offset accounts are issued by Bendigo and Adelaide Bank Limited ABN 11 068 049 178 AFSL / Australian Credit Licence 237879.

 Aussie home loans rates

-Aussie has dedicated phone lines for home loans, personal loans, insurance and credit cards.
-Customers can also meet with a mortgage broker at one of the Aussie retail stores throughout Australia or via appointment with a mobile broker.
-Customers can also contact Aussie through their website and by email.
+Customers can meet with a mortgage broker at one of the Aussie retail stores throughout Australia or via appointment with a mobile broker.
+Customers can also contact Aussie by:

 - Customer service centre (phone, email, branch)